-While exploring how I could use Potplayer to record video playing from various sources (TV, Streaming etc.), I stumbled on the fact that it could also use it to capture and record video from the webcam.
+While exploring how I could use PotPlayer to record the video it’s playing from various sources (TV, Streaming etc.), I stumbled on the fact that it could also capture and record video from the webcam.

-Here’s how you can use it to record the video feed from your webcam:
+To record the video feed from your webcam, you’ll need:

 - A mic (external or built-in) if you wish to record the audio as well.

 Don’t have a webcam?
 If you have an Android phone, you can actually use it as a Webcam.
 Just search online and you should find some online tutorials on how to go about that.

 Step 1: Set Up Webcam to work with PotPlayer

 - If you’ve not yet installed the player, you can get it from the official page here.
 It’s available for Windows 32 & 64 bit.

 - After installing it, launch the player and go to Device Preferences by going to: menu/right-click > Preferences > Device.
 Alternatively, you can just press the combination Alt+D.